muratk3n/thirdwave/en/README.md

 ---

-Any gov ppl perhaps over-trusting their regulatory pizzazz and implicitely trusts companies should think again.
+Any gov perhaps over-trusting their regulatory pizzazz and implicitly trusts companies should think again.
 The VW emission cheating happened under gov which wasnt known for widespread incomp and done by a German company hailing from a country geared towards order.

 ---